The University of Newcastle began as a college of the University of New South Wales. It opened in late 1951 and accepted its first students in 1952.

 The University of Newcastle is uniquely placed to collaborate with the defence industry, driving breakthroughs that will make positive contributions to both global security and modern life.
 Not only do we have a breadth of research and teaching expertise, our location is ideal for pursuing close collaborations with the Hunter region's thriving and diverse Defence sector.

 We provide medical centres staffed by doctors and nurses at our Newcastle (Callaghan) and Central Coast (Ourimbah) campuses.
-International students may be covered for on-campus medical services depending on their health cover.

 Go to your profile page to get personalised recommendations!